xTkAx/NovaScotiansBot/README.md

 # <u><i>NovaScotiansBot</i></u>
 ![NovaScotiansBot](https://github.com/xTkAx/NovaScotiansBot/assets/16578236/d650aed1-32bf-4d81-a835-d6816252a07c)

 This repository contains <b>Python 3</b> code to drive a Nova Scotia news bot reddit account, [NovaScotiansBot](https://www.reddit.com/u/NovaScotiansBot/), which will scan news APIs for Nova Scotian related news articles, and then post them to https://www.reddit.com/r/NovaScotians/.
-In addition it will maintain a monthly Chat Lounge on the subreddit.
+In addition, it can maintain a monthly Chat Lounge on the subreddit.

 <b>Can be modified to become your very own subreddit news & monthly chat lounge bot!</b>